How to Childproof Your Fridge: Locks, Tips & Fridge Safety

 • Magnetic Locks: Magnetic fridge locks utilize magnetic bases that adhere to the fridge and its counterpart on the door.
 Easy to install and remove, but some children might be strong enough to disengage them.

-See also How to Properly Maintain and Care for Your Wine Fridge
+See also How to Shut Down Your Fridge (Short & Long Term)

 Here’s a comparison table below outlining the three main types of fridge locks, along with their advantages and disadvantages